zmarg1/med-assist/README.md

 # DocBud
-*Note: This is an active development project and not yet production-ready.*
+*Note: This is an personal project and not intended for public release.*

 ## Overview